Impact of Foreign Direct Investment (FDI) on Labour Markets: Nationalism-Mercantilism versus Trade Liberalism

 Analysis and Concluding Remarks

 Nevertheless, the big benefit of FDI is for Labour Productivity and Educated Labour, especially in Emerging and Developing Countries.
-However, the picture becomes more complicated when we take into account the Location Factors, namely some Location Factors have a positive impact on Labour Market, while others have a negative impact, yet the big challenge is when a Location Factor has a positive impact on one indicator of Labour Market, while a negative impact on another indicator of Labour Market, resulting in a trade-off.
-Therefore, each country should look at which location factors are more relevant/important to the country and how it impacts each indicator of the labour market in trying to offset trade-off.
+However, the picture becomes more complicated when we take into account the Location Factors (see Figure 3-4 above), namely some Location Factors have a positive impact on Labour Market, while others have a negative impact, yet the big challenge is when a Location Factor has a positive impact on one indicator of Labour Market, while a negative impact on another indicator of Labour Market, resulting in a trade-off.
+Therefore, each country should look at which location factors are more relevant/important to the country and how they impact each indicator of the labour market in trying to offset the trade-off.

-Hence, the study, in general, concludes that a policy of Nationalism-Mercantilism may backfire on FDI and Labour Market in the Long-Run and even in the Mid-Run, while a Policy of Trade Liberalism will benefit FDI and Labour Market, especially when specific Location Factors used as ‘engines’ for encouraging FDI-Labour Market (See also Rozen-Bakher, Z. Restrictions on International Trade and Foreign Direct Investment (FDI): Nationalism-Mercantilism versus Trade Liberalism.
-Research Paper, PD9. https://www.rozen-bakher.com/research-papers/pd9, as well as Rozen-Bakher, Z. Are Multinational Enterprises’ (MNEs) Theories explained the reality of Foreign Direct Investment (FDI) and International Trade in the 21st Century?.
-Research Paper, PD2. https://www.rozen-bakher.com/research-papers/pd2).
+Hence, the study, in general, concludes that a policy of Nationalism-Mercantilism may backfire on FDI and Labour Market in the Long-Run and even in the Mid-Run, while a policy of Trade Liberalism will benefit FDI and Labour Market, especially when specific Location Factors used as ‘engines’ for encouraging FDI-Labour Market.
+For in-depth understanding about Nationalism-Mercantilism policy versus Trade Liberalism policy, please see my research paper: Rozen-Bakher, Z. Restrictions on International Trade and Foreign Direct Investment (FDI): Nationalism-Mercantilism versus Trade Liberalism, Research Paper, PD9. https://www.rozen-bakher.com/research-papers/pd9, as well as my additional research paper: Rozen-Bakher, Z. Are Multinational Enterprises’ (MNEs) Theories explained the reality of Foreign Direct Investment (FDI) and International Trade in the 21st Century?.
+Research Paper, PD2. https://www.rozen-bakher.com/research-papers/pd2.

 Results